 But streaming services are here to serve one main purpose – to supply us with content to watch on our tellies (or other gadgets).

 In that regard, once you decide you want to watch Sky’s channels – is there any other consideration other than price?
-If not, then NOW is the clear winner, as it’s cheaper, AND it doesn’t try to entice you to sign a long-term contract.
+If not, then NOW is the clear winner, as it’s cheaper – though I am troubled by its recent push into 6-month minimum terms.

-If you want one device/service that puts most of the major services and TV channels (from Sky and others) around one innovative interface – then Stream is an interesting answer.
+If you want one device/service that combines most of the major services and TV channels (from Sky and others) into one innovative interface, then Stream is an interesting answer.

 It’s not as encompassing as the streaming sticks from Amazon and Roku, but it does have the big names – including Freeview channels via broadband, which is a big plus for some.